boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 #### Subtitle

-This allow you to set a `subtitle` for the map widget.
+This allows you to set a `subtitle` for the map widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/map/Subtitle.png)